qazxcdswe123/search-obsidian-browser-extension/README.md

 - [Chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension)

 ## Help wanted
-- Need someone to port this extension to firefox, I have no idea how front-end building tools works :D
 - Remove chakra-ui dependencies and use custom css file, but I'm too lazy to do that.